 8.2 How can you make corned beef and cabbage sweeter?

-Add sweet ingredients like carrots and a touch of brown sugar to the cooking liquid.
-Alternatively, serve with a sweet mustard or a drizzle of honey.
+Add carrots or a bit of brown sugar to the liquid.
+Serve with sweet mustard or honey drizzle.

 8.3 Why is corned beef fatty?